vuquangtrong/mkdocs-material-blog/docs/blog/syntax/index.md

   - pymdownx.escapeall:
 ```

 There are two special escapes among all of these escapes though: escaping "space" characters and escaping "newline" characters.
-If [[nbsp]] is enabled, an escaped space {==\\ ==} will be converted into a non-breaking space: `&nbsp;`.
-If hardbreak is enabled, an escaped newline {==\\n==} will be converted to a hard break `<br>`.
+In `mkdocs.yml`, if `pymdownx.escapeall.nbsp` is enabled, an escaped space {==\\ ==} will be converted into a non-breaking space: `&nbsp;`.
+If `pymdownx.escapeall.hardbreak` is enabled, an escaped newline {==\\n==} will be converted to a hard break `<br>`.
 The advantage of hardbreak is that you can visually see the hard break opposed to Markdown's default method of two spaces at the end of a line.

 ####  Usage